 We examine the abnormal stock returns around the offering announcements more closely to assess whether the cross-sectional determinants of the returns differ across the offering types and whether returns are systematically related to the type of offering in a multivariate context.
 (None of these results are tabulated for brevity.)
-In particular, we first regress announcement returns against variables that have been used in past studies (e.g., Asquith and Mullins (1986), Denis (1994), and Jung, Kim, and Stulz (1996)) for each offering type.
+In particular, we first regress announcement returns against variables that have been used in past studies (e.g., Asquith and Mullins 1986; Denis 1994; Jung et al. 1996) for each offering type.
 For primary offerings, mixed offerings, and shelf-registrations, the returns are negatively related to the firm-specific stock runup.
 Further, the returns are positively related to the market's runup for mixed offerings and negatively related to industry-specific runup for rights offerings, the market value of equity for primary offerings, and the offering size for secondary offerings.
-Finally, the relation between announcement returns and market-to-book ratios is modestly negative for secondary offerings (p-value = 0.078), modestly positive for mixed offerings (p-value = 0.076), and imperceptible for primary offerings.
+Finally, the relation between announcement returns and market-to-book ratios is modestly negative for secondary offerings (p = 0.078), modestly positive for mixed offerings (p = 0.076), and imperceptible for primary offerings.
 Thus, there is scant evidence that market-to-book ratios (and, hence, investment opportunities) affect the capital market's reaction to equity offerings.11